s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ### www-data to homer

-When listing processes I see an interesting process being run by homer:
+When listing processes I see an interesting process being executed by homer:

 ```
 homer       602  0.4  3.3 649340 33360 ?
 Sl   09:44   0:19 /home/homer/bin/../erts-7.3/bin/beam -K true -A 16 -Bd -- -root /home/homer/bin/.. -progname couchdb -- -home /home/homer -- -boot /home/homer/bin/../releases/2.0.0/couchdb -name couchdb@localhost -setcookie monster -kernel error_logger silent -sasl sasl_error_logger false -noshell -noinput -config /home/homer/bin/../releases/2.0.0/sys.config
 ```

-It looks like it is running couchdb, so like any other database server I will enumerate it:
+It looks like it is running `couchdb`, so like any other database server I will enumerate it:

 ```
 www-data@canape:/$ curl -X GET http://localhost:5984/_all_dbs
 ["_global_changes","_metadata","_replicator","_users","passwords","simpsons"]
 ```

-An interesting database named passwords pops up, but trying to enumerate it give access denied:
+An interesting database named `passwords` pops up, but trying to enumerate it give access denied:

 ```
 www-data@canape:/$ curl -X GET http://localhost:5984/passwords/_all_docs
 {"error":"unauthorized","reason":"You are not authorized to access this db."}
 ```

-Searching further I found that there is an [exploit](https://www.exploit-db.com/exploits/44498) for this couchdb version that lets you create a new admin account.
+Searching further I found that there is an [exploit](https://www.exploit-db.com/exploits/44498) for this `couchdb` version that lets you create a new admin account.
 I will copy it to the machine and run it.

 ```